recp/cglm/docs/source/mat4.rst

 .. c:function:: void  glm_mat4_mulv3(mat4 m, vec3 v, float last, vec3 dest)

     | multiply vec3 with mat4 and get vec3 as result
     |
-    | actually the result is vec4, after multiplication the last component
+    | actually the result is vec4, after multiplication, the last component
+    | is trimmed. if you need it don't use this func and use glm_mat4_mulv

     Parameters:
     | *[in]*  **m**     mat4(affine transform)